apache/spark/docs/building-with-maven.md

 ## Building for PySpark on YARN ##

-There is a known problem with building an assembly jar for running PySpark on YARN on Red Hat based operating systems.
+PySpark on YARN is only supported if the jar is built with maven.
+Further, there is a known problem with building this assembly jar on Red Hat based operating systems (see SPARK-1753).
 If you wish to run PySpark on a YARN cluster with Red Hat installed, we recommend that you build the jar elsewhere, then ship it over to the cluster.
 We are investigating the exact cause for this.

 ## Packaging without Hadoop dependencies for deployment on YARN ##